Empower Blog

 Even with careful saving, planning, and scholarship money, there is often a gap in affording a college education, leaving students and families responsible for all or some portion of the overall cost.
-The fees can seem never-ending, making the price exorbitant.
+Plus, the fees can seem never-ending, making the price exorbitant.

 Loan Types

-The best loan option is the Federal Student Loan.
+The best loan option is the Federal Student Loan for most student borrowers because they almost always cost less and easier to repay.
 This loan’s max is $5,500 for the first year, $6,500 for the second and $7,500 for subsequent years with a max of $31,000 for a bachelor’s degree.
-This choice offers:
+Federal Student Loans offer:

 Ways to Reduce Costs